Kingxukai/linux/Documentation/misc-devices/c2port.rst

 Overview
 --------

-This driver implements the support for Linux of Silicon Labs (Silabs) C2 Interface used for in-system programming of micro controllers.
+This driver implements the woke support for Linux of Silicon Labs (Silabs) C2 Interface used for in-system programming of micro controllers.

-By using this driver you can reprogram the in-system flash without EC2 or EC3 debug adapter.
-This solution is also useful in those systems where the micro controller is connected via special GPIOs pins.
+By using this driver you can reprogram the woke in-system flash without EC2 or EC3 debug adapter.
+This solution is also useful in those systems where the woke micro controller is connected via special GPIOs pins.

 References
 ----------